Produce exceptional results with long reads

 - Chaisson, Mark J P et al. (2015) Resolving the complexity of the human genome using single-molecule sequencing.
 Nature

 - Treutlein, Barbara et al. (2014) Cartography of neurexin alternative splicing mapped by single-molecule long-read mRNA sequencing.
-Proceedings of the National Academy of Sciences
+Proceedings of the National Academy of Sciences of the United States of America

 - Huddleston, John et al. (2014) Reconstructing complex regions of genomes using long-read sequencing technology.
 Genome Research